telerik/ajax-docs/controls/tooltip/radtooltipmanager/using-the-targetcontrols-collection.md

 ---
 title: Using the TargetControls Collection
-page_title: Using the TargetControls Collection | UI for ASP.NET AJAX Documentation
+page_title: Using the TargetControls Collection | RadTooltip for ASP.NET AJAX Documentation
 description: Using the TargetControls Collection
 slug: tooltip/radtooltipmanager/using-the-targetcontrols-collection
 tags: using,the,targetcontrols,collection